 ~ We also talked about how the pool noodle was not very good at creating a strong stopper, so it gave under pressure very quickly.
 Less pressure built up means less reaction and power for the launch.
 Then we decided a cork would be needed for next time so we can get more pressure build up and some serious air time!

 Overall this was a great experiment considering we threw it together with no notice.
-We will do a second attempt soon and I will report back on the results.

 Have you ever built a bottle rocket?